-GCU utilizes many electronic resources both inside and outside of LoudCloud to enhance your learning experience.
+GCU utilizes many electronic resources both inside and outside of Halo Learn to enhance your learning experience.
 Some external resources require programs or add-ons to be installed on your computer.
 The Virtual Classroom, for instance, uses Unity Web Player.
 Without it, your screen will display an install now notification.
 Keep in mind that Unity Web Player is not compatible with Google Chrome or Microsoft Edge.

 Unity Web Player is supported by the following browsers:

 To install the Unity Web Player, select the Install Now! icon in the center of the screen.

 Depending on the browser you’re using, you may need to locate the install file in your Downloads folder.
 Double-click the file in order to start the installation process.